 - salad w/ extra virgin olive oil based dressing

 - cashews, almonds, pecans- any raw nuts you like

-- zucchini pasta w/ chopped veggies & basil pesto
+- spiralized zucchini pasta w/ chopped veggies & fresh herbs

 - Greek salad- cucumber, tomato, red onion, artichoke, red bell peppers, olives, olive oil, apple cider vinegar & fresh herbs/spices (skip the feta)

 - dairy-free "nice" cream made by blending frozen bananas

 - fresh fruit salad drizzled with raw honey & your favorite toppings (raw examples: unsweetened coconut flakes, cacao nibs, fresh mint, or hemp seeds)